mobley-trent/kaggle/README.md

 # Kaggle Projects
 This repository contains my personal projects on Kaggle.
-Other projects in which I did not source my data from Kaggle are also included.
+Other general purpose Python projects are also included.
 Each project is represented in the Jupyter notebook.

 ## List of Projects: